Teen Self-Esteem Issues

 For teenagers, dealing with all the physical changes and psychological pressures of adolescence can seem overwhelming.
-As they journey through puberty, criticism, academic, athletic and peer pressures, dating challenges, hormonal changes and a host of body concerns mixed with their own search for self cause many teens to struggle with self-esteem issues.
+As they journey through puberty, criticism, academic, athletic and peer pressures, dating challenges, hormonal changes and a host of body concerns mixed with their own search for self cause many teens to struggle with self-esteem issues 2.

 Self-esteem is defined as how a person feels about herself.
 Many teens experience anxiety over what they feel is an unattractive appearance, which can play a significant role in teen self-esteem issues, causing teenagers to feel like outcasts.
 Referred to as negative or irrational self-talk, teens can build up undesirable beliefs in their minds.
 For example, a teen may focus on a feature, such as her ears, that the teen feels are out of proportion to the rest of her head.
 Real issues, such as a birthmark, a severe case of acne or a scar from a childhood accident can make teens feel unattractive, contributing to low self-esteem.

-Rejection from coaches and classmates, such as when trying out for the basketball team or asking out the head cheerleader, can also cause a teen to feel low self-worth and develop low self-esteem.
+Rejection from coaches and classmates, such as when trying out for the basketball team or asking out the head cheerleader, can also cause a teen to feel low self-worth and develop low self-esteem 1.

 During the teen years growth and sex hormones kick into high gear, transforming the teen into an adult.
 These hormonal changes result in a chemical imbalance in a teen’s brain, causing the teen to feel confusion about everything from sex to their changing relationships with their parents, making poor self-esteem issues common.